Bilateral Endoprosthetic Surgery of Hip and Knee

 - structured Fast-Track concepts

-The decisive factor is not whether surgery is performed on both sides, but how, where and with whom.
+The decisive factor is not whether bilateral surgery is performed, but how, where and who.

 Typical risks of simultaneous bilateral endoprosthetics – honest and transparent